US Navy Whale Beach Scam

 If we are to save our whales we need hard-core skeptics to challenge the opinions of unethical whale scientists bought and paid for by special interest groups with the most to lose if the truth ever leaks to the public.

-As mentioned above, this cozy scientific whale scam started in the early 1960s so we need to look with a skeptical eye at every scientific opinion published over the last 60 years.
+As mentioned above, this cozy scientific whale scam started in the late 1960s so we need to look with a skeptical eye at every scientific opinion published over the last 60 years.
 We also need to be skeptical especially when scientists turn a blind eye to an obvious danger to marine mammals that should have investigated decades ago.

 For example, for at least 50 years, scientists have totally ignored barotrauma and barosinusitis in the cranial air spaces of whales and dolphin that might easily be caused by sudden and extreme changes in diving pressures generated by natural catastrophic upheavals in the marine environment.
 Rapid and excessive changes in pressure is every diver’s worst nightmare come true.
 Whale-dangerous natural events would include shock waves from seabed earthquakes, undersea volcanic explosions, and the occasional impact of a meteorite slamming into the water’s surface.